BeCuriousS/starter-hugo-academic-1/content/authors/admin/_index.md

 I'm leading the Medical Sensing Research Group at the Institute of Biomedical Engineering at the Technische Universität Dresden.
 My research focuses on the development of non-contact medical sensor technologies to ease the future vital sign measurement.

 I am currently focused on improving [imaging photoplethysmography (iPPG)](https://en.wikipedia.org/wiki/Photoplethysmogram#Remote_photoplethysmography) which aims to measure vital signs like the heart and breathing rate using video recordings of human skin.
-In order to achieve this, I'm implementing Machine Learning technologies including artificial neural networks to extract the information from complex data.
+In order to achieve this, I'm implementing machine learning technologies including artificial neural networks to extract the information from complex data.

 I am mainly interested in Machine Learning and its application to real-world problems.